Cloufield/GWASTutorial/11_meta_analysis/README.md

 ## Random effects meta-analysis

+On the other hand, random effects mean that we need to model the between-study variance, which is not zero in this case.
+Under the random effect model, we assume the true effect size for a certain SNP varies across studies.

+If heterogeneity of effects exists across studies, we need to model the between-study variance to correct for the deflation of variance in fixed-effect estiamtes.

+The random effect variance component can be estimated by:

 $$ r_j^2 = max\left(0, {{Q_j - (N_j -1)}\over{\sum_iw_{ij} - ({{\sum_iw_{ij}^2} \over {\sum_iw_{ij}}})}}\right)$$

+Then the effect size for SNP j can be obtained by:

 $$ \bar{\beta_j}^* = {{\sum_{i=1}^{k} {w_{ij}^* \beta_i}}\over{\sum_{i=1}^{k} {w_{ij}^*}}} $$

+The weights are estimated by:
 $$w_{ij}^* = {{1}\over{r_j^2 + Var(\beta_{ij})}} $$

 ### GWAMA